 What Does an MRI Technologist Do?

 MRIs, also known as magnetic resonance imaging, is the most advanced diagnostic imaging technique nowadays.
-MRI Technologists are responsible for running the MRI scanners and produce diagnostic images.
+MRI Technologists are responsible for running the MRI scanners and producing diagnostic images.
 These images will be read by a Radiologist (Doctor) to provide a diagnosis (find the cause of a disease).
 Some MRI studies will require the application (injection) of contrast media to help diagnose the pathologies.

 MRI is a field that uses advanced technology and science to help diagnose issues within patients.
 MRI jobs are perfect for people who want to work with patients and like to use technology.